Available from Nature Research Academies: workshops in Getting Published. Support your early- and mid-career researchers with publication.

-Publishing is an integral part of the research process.
-However, it is not enough to simply publish research.
-It needs to be published in the appropriate journals to reach the right audience and be communicated clearly to have impact in the field.
+Research needs to be published in the appropriate journals to reach the right audience, and be communicated clearly to have impact in the field.
+Help your early- and mid-career researchers achieve these goals by hosting a ‘Getting Published’ workshop with Nature Research Academies.

-A 1-day workshop includes your choice of 3-4 modules, while the 2-day workshop includes 7-8 modules.
+A 1-day workshop includes your choice of 3-4 modules, while the 2-day workshop includes all 7 modules.
 If you would like to place special attention on some modules, we can extend modules or create a 1-day agenda devoted to a particular module.

 This module does not focus on grammar, but rather how to clearly communicate your ideas in English.
 Therefore, it is suitable for all levels of English proficiency.
 In the first section, we discuss three cognitive learning principles: cognitive load theory, cognitive bias, and reader expectations.
 The section gives advice on how to keep sentences concise, avoid ambiguity, and use logical sentence structure to improve reader understanding.
 The second section focuses on improving readability, such as through active voice and appropriate word choice, to better engage readers.
 Lastly, we cover some common writing mistakes, as well as appropriate verb tense for manuscripts.